SCRT-HQ/PSGSuite/API-to-Function-Map.md

 - [ ] LabelsResource:	The "labels" collection of methods.
     - [ ] CreateRequest:	Creates a new label.
     - [ ] DeleteRequest:	Immediately and permanently deletes the specified label and removes it from any messages and threads that it is applied to.
-    - [ ] GetRequest:	Gets the specified label.
+    - [x] GetRequest:	Gets the specified label. *Get-GSGmailLabel*
-    - [ ] ListRequest:	Lists all labels in the user's mailbox.
+    - [x] ListRequest:	Lists all labels in the user's mailbox. *Get-GSGmailLabel*
     - [ ] PatchRequest:	Updates the specified label.
 This method supports patch semantics.
     - [ ] UpdateRequest:	Updates the specified label.
 - [ ] MessagesResource:	The "messages" collection of methods.